-Prerequisite(s): C- or above in APR 302 or APR 303 or APR 270 or APR 271
+Prerequisite(s): C- or above in APR 302 or APR 303 Note: Students in the integrated channel planning concentration for which APR 453 is required must choose another capstone course.

-APR 424 [3] ADVERTISING
+APR 424 [3] ADVERTISING CAMPAIGNS

 This experiential learning course affords students the opportunity to plan, execute and present a complete advertising campaign for a large regional, national or international client.
-Students, working in agency-style teams, apply both theoretical and practical knowledge acquired in their previous coursework
+Students, working in agency-style teams, apply both theoretical and practical knowledge acquired in their previous coursework.

-Prerequisite(s): C- or above in EC 110; C- or above in APR 422 or APR 322 or APR 323; and C- or above in APR 451 or APR 452 or APR 453 or MC 401
+Prerequisite(s): C- or above in EC 110; C- or above in APR 422 or APR 322 or APR 323; C- or above in APR 451 or APR 452 or APR 453 or MC 401